Record your transactions on the website using Selenium IDE and later create scripts of the recording.

 To create a credential set:

-- From the Create New Credential screen, provide the details for the following parameters and click Save:
+On the Create New Credential screen, enter the details for the following parameters and click Save:

 The credentials sets get assigned automatically after a credential set is created from the Credentials tab.
 Use Assign to add credentials from the existing list of credential sets.